Connecticut Health Foundation Inc

 Geographic Focus

-Projects must benefit Connecticut residents, though out-of-state organizations may apply if their work focuses on Connecticut.
+Projects must benefit Connecticut residents, though out-of-state organisations may apply if their work focuses on Connecticut.
 The foundation's grants extend across the state, from Bridgeport to Hartford to New London.

 Be Specific About Outcomes